 In that same magazine article, Salter’s voice was said to “command the attention of millions.”

-But not really; he produced a number of music videos, such as the below, which is quite good but only attracted 250k views.
+But not really; he produced a number of music videos, such as the below, which is really good but only attracted 250k views.